A Guide to Beer Glassware

-Just because it’s beer, doesn’t mean it can’t get fancy sometimes too.
-As a craft beer bar owner, you don’t want to be caught looking like you don’t know your beer, and one of the easiest ways to do so, is by using the wrong glassware.
+Just because it’s beer, doesn’t mean it can’t be fancy.
+As a craft beer bar owner, you don’t want to be caught looking like you don’t know your beer, and one of the easiest ways to do so is by using the wrong glassware.
 Just as you wouldn’t serve a martini in a snifter, you would never serve a pilsner in a tulip glass.

 Although this may sound confusing, there are some general rules of thumb when serving craft beer that will help you decide what glassware to stock in your bar.
-It’s very important you become well informed on the choices, to further educate your community on their fato o Bvorite selections.
-As the popular “everything beer” website, BeerAdvocate stated:
+It’s very important you become well informed on the choices, to further educate your community on their favorite selections.
+As the popular “everything beer” website, BeerAdvocate states:

 “As soon as the beer hits the glass, its color, aroma and taste is altered, your eye candy receptors tune in, and your anticipation is tweaked.
 Hidden nuances become more pronounced, colors shimmer, and the enjoyment of the beer simply becomes a better, more complete, experience.”

 The actual shape of the glass can affect the level and shape of the foam head, the taste, and even the temperature at which it hits your lips.
 In other words, this is serious business.